 Almost a week went by and finally, I received a call from another company rep, his name was John.
 John was friendly and sincere.
 His; “Hey, how’s it going?” manner…drew me in.
 He was cordial and apologized for the delay in getting us paid and asked if he could discuss the invoice with me.

 In an instant, I was on the defense…my adrenaline began pumping because I suspected I was in for a fight.

 He asked about the labor and the fuel recovery and other items.
 And…well he did it in such a way that… was kind and understanding…like he’d been in my shoes at another station in life.
 When I responded to his questions with thorough, reasoned remarks and justification for the charges he didn’t challenge me.
 And even though I knew his kindness shielded an ulterior motive (lowering the bill), I couldn’t help but like John.
 So when he asked if there was anything I could do to help him out…I gave in.

 He explained that the trailer was the property of another company and that his company was taking responsibility for everything.
 They already had the expense of all that cargo, $82,000, a total loss from the water and smoke damage.
 And now my bill.

-In the towing business conflict is inevitable, you’re going to butt up against trucking companies, insurance companies and others who, plain— don’t understand what it takes to get the job done.
-In a perfect world you’d be have the opportunity to educate your customers before a mishap occurs.
+In the towing business, conflict is inevitable, you’re going to butt up against trucking companies, insurance companies and others who, plain— don’t understand what it takes to get the job done.
+In a perfect world, you’d have the opportunity to educate your customers before a mishap occurs.
 Enabling them to see all the work that goes into the recovery, and remediation required at major traffic accidents.
-Barring that, if you’re goal is to maintain the relationship, you must properly manage these tension filled situations and try to remain on the same side of the fence.
+Barring that, if your goal is to maintain the relationship, you must properly manage these tension-filled situations and try to remain on the same side of the fence.